jgsolar/multiplatform_classifier/README.md

 good performance in its packages, delivering good parallel processing with multiple CPU cores, almost transparent access to local GPU and complete integration with CUDA environment through RAPIDS.
-If the scientist has a more complex problem to solve that R, the premium "swiss army knife" cannot deliver the force needed, Python will make this force available, with some effort for the developer.
+If the scientist has a more complex problem to solve that R, the premium "swiss army knife", cannot deliver the force needed, Python will make this force available, with some effort for the developer.